-Despite the economic challenges brought about by the Corona Virus 2019 (COVID-19) global pandemic, PMHI is moving forward towards adopting a sustainable business model, not just for its shareholders but for society as a whole.
+PMHI looks to shape a sustainable business model, not just for its shareholders but for society as a whole.

-It supports the sustainable goal for economic growth as the Company is engaged in significant exploratory talks with interested parties in order to relaunch its activities as a going concern.
-Once it is formalized, the Company should be able to provide a direct contribution through its business activities, asset allocation, and investment decisions.
+The recent developments have laid the groundwork for a very promising investment opportunity.
+In time the Company should be able to provide a direct and more tangible contribution through its business activities, asset allocation, and investment decisions.
+Despite its non-operational status for the time being, PMHI likewise, fully promotes Good Corporate Governance as it moves towards its revitalization and reinventions plans.

-PMHI fully promotes Good Corporate Governance as it moves towards its revitalization and reinventions plans.
+In 2021, the company paid a total of Php 3,128,297 to suppliers and other operating expenses.

-In 2020, PMHI generated direct economic value of Php 4.24 Million and remitted taxes to the Philippine government in the amount of Php 23,217.00.
+It also remitted taxes to the Philippine government in the amount of Php 168,276.